metaopt/optree/README.md

 which are considered non-leaf nodes in the tree.
 Python objects that the type is not registered will be treated as leaf nodes.
 The registration lookup uses the `is` operator to determine whether the type is matched.
-So subclasses will need to explicitly register in the registration, otherwise, an object of that type will be considered as a leaf.
+So subclasses will need to explicitly register in the registry, otherwise, an object of that type will be considered as a leaf.
-The `NoneType` is a special case discussed in section [`None` is non-leaf Node vs. `None` is Leaf](#none-is-non-leaf-node-vs-none-is-leaf).
+The [`NoneType`](https://docs.python.org/3/library/constants.html#None) is a special case discussed in section [`None` is non-leaf Node vs. `None` is Leaf](#none-is-non-leaf-node-vs-none-is-leaf).

-#### Registering a Custom Container-like Type as Non-leaf Nodes
+#### Registering a Container-like Custom Type as Non-leaf Nodes

-A container-like Python type can be registered in the container registry with a pair of functions that specify:
+A container-like Python type can be registered in the type registry with a pair of functions that specify:

 - `flatten_func(container) -> (children, metadata, entries)`: convert an instance of the container type to a `(children, metadata, entries)` triple, where `children` is an iterable of subtrees and `entries` is an iterable of path entries of the container (e.g., indices or keys).
 - `unflatten_func(metadata, children) -> container`: convert such a pair back to an instance of the container type.